 - Universal power adapter if you’re coming from outside Europe

-You don’t need to bring textbooks — they’re provided.
+You don’t need to bring textbooks, as they’re provided.

 What You Should Know Before You Go

 It’s not a holiday.
 If you want to improve your English, summer courses are intensive.
-You’ll have lessons every morning, homework in the evenings, and the expectation is that you’ll use English outside class.
-The activities are part of the learning experience, not entertainment you can skip.
+You’ll have lessons every morning, homework in the evenings, and you’re expected to use English outside class.
+The activities are part of the learning, not entertainment you can skip.

 Not all schools are the same.
 In peak summer, Malta has a wide range of language schools.
 Some have large classes, unqualified teachers, and minimal activities.
-Check for accreditation (EAQUALS is the gold standard) and class size caps before booking.
+Check for accreditation (EAQUALS is the gold standard) and class size caps before you book.

 Ready for Summer 2026?

-Maltalingua has been running summer programmes for years and the school is set up for exactly this.
-British teachers, small classes, rooftop pool, activities programme, and a location in St. Julian’s that’s walking distance from the sea.
+Maltalingua has been running summer programmes for years and the school is set up for exactly this: qualified teachers, small classes, rooftop pool, activities programme, and a location in St. Julian’s that’s walking distance from the sea.

 If you want a summer english school Malta 2026 that actually delivers on language learning rather than just a pleasant week in the sun, request a quotation and start planning.